AMwolf9000/Dark-Eye/README.md

         then go to chrome -> manage extensions -> turn on dev mode (top right) -> load unpacked and select the root folder which has the files in it.

-Firefox: DOES NOT WORK ON CURRENT VERSION
-         use version 1.2.0 instead in branch: Firefox-stable (will be fixed at a later date)
+Firefox: Use branchs Firefox-stable instead